 What Is A Virtual Mailbox?

-A virtual mailbox is a special service that gives you an actual physical mailing address, that you can use as your permanent address for sending all your physical mail and packages, even if you’re traveling overseas.
+A virtual mailbox is a special service that gives you an actual physical mailing address or virtual PO box that you can use as your permanent address for sending physical mail or packages, even if you’re traveling overseas.

 Typical Virtual Mailbox Services Include: